aakllee/aakllee.github.io/content/about/about.md

 at the 2024 Paris Jamboree.
 I wrote up my experiences of the project [here](/posts/igem).

-**Award for Computer Science—Gravesend Grammar School**:  During my time in Sixth Form, I was awarded the Kuldeep Singh Cheema trophy for Computer Science.
-In part, this was due to having achieved a perfect score in my final year software engineering project—the first to have ever been achieved in the school.
+**Senior Award for Computer Science—Gravesend Grammar School**:  During my time in Sixth Form, I was awarded the Kuldeep Singh Cheema trophy for Computer Science.
+In part, this was due to having achieved a perfect score in my final year software engineering project—the first to have ever been achieved in the school, and general academic achievement.

 ## Hobbies
 In my spare time I enjoy reading, hiking, baking, tennis, badminton, art, and chess.

 ## Contact
-Feel free to contact me as you like: \
 Email: `Aaron {at} aaronklee.com` \
 Signal: `@Aaron.255`